-Øyvind joined the investment team in Akastor as Investment Manager in 2014 and has held the
+Øyvind joined the investment team in Akastor as Investment Manager in 2014 and has held the position as CFO of Akastor from March

 2020.
 Prior to this he was Investment Manager at Converto (Aker ASA). Øyvind holds an MSc in Financial Economics from the Norwegian School of Economics and Business Administration (NHH) and UNC Kenan-Flagler Business School.